amir-projects/IaC-with-terraform-part2/README.md

 ---

-## 1️⃣  Step -1 Terraform Variables - Making your code resuable
+## 🟢 STEP -1 Terraform Variables - Making your code resuable
    🎯 Goal: We want to store values like region and bucket name in one place — so we can reuse and change them easily later

    🧠 Why use variables?

       Imagine you are writing code to create a bucket.
-If you hardcode the bucket name like this:
+If you hardcode the bucket name like this: bucket = "student-lab-bucket"
-      `bucket = "student-lab-bucket"`
-      Then, if 10 people use this code — it will fail due to duplicate bucket names!
+      Then, if 10 engineers use this code — it will fail due to duplicate bucket names!

    ✅ Solution: Use a variable so each person can give a unique name without touching the code.